 When you're new to a city, finding the right places to shop for furniture and home furnishings can be difficult.
-Sure, you can Google furniture stores--if you know the names.
-But what about local shops, independent shops, or Canadian chains that--if you're new to Canada as well as Vancouver--you may not know?
+Sure, you can Google furniture stores, if you know the names.
+But what about local shops, independent shops, or Canadian chains that, if you're new to Canada as well as Vancouver, you may not know?

-High-End Interior Design in Vancouver: Gastown
+High-End Interior Design

 Gastown is also home to many other contemporary home decor and furniture shops, including Orling & Wu, Parliament Interiors, and Montauk Sofa.
 Not all are as expensive as Inform Interiors; they're worth a visit even if you're on a budget (browsing for ideas is free, after all).

-Best Mix of Styles & Furniture in Vancouver: South Granville
+Best Mix of Styles & Furniture

 The South Granville shopping district stretches along Granville Street from the Granville Street Bridge to 16th Ave, just south of downtown Vancouver.
 South Granville is the perfect place to shop for the home, since it has the best mix of styles (contemporary to antique), and the best mix of major chains (including Pottery Barn Kids and Restoration Hardware) and unique, independent boutique shops (18 Karat is a favorite).

 At South Granville, you'll find contemporary furniture that runs the gamut from high-end to middle-budget (for mid-range, check out the furniture stores north of Broadway to the Granville Street Bridge).
 There's also some antiques, lots of art--South Granville is known as "Gallery Row" for all the commercial art galleries here--and home decor shops for every budget.

 Vancouver's historic Chinatown has a good mix of imported Chinese antiques and home decor (which range from low-end to high; for high-end Chinese antiques), as well as contemporary/modern furniture shops, including Bombast.